snyk/snyk-iac-custom-rules-beta/readme.md

 This means that support is provided on a case-by-case basis and should be directed through your account team to Ben Laplanche the Product Manager for Snyk IaC.

-## Custom Rules Overview
+## Feature Overview

-Snyk Infrastructure as Code is based upon Open Policy Agent and uses a language called Rego All of the Snyk provided rules are written in Rego.
+Snyk Infrastructure as Code is based upon Open Policy Agent and uses a language called Rego.
+All of the Snyk provided rules are written in [Rego](https://www.openpolicyagent.org/docs/latest/#rego).

-Any custom rules that you write will be written in Rego and can be written locally either in your IDE of choice or using the online [rego playground](https://play.openpolicyagent.org/)
+Any custom rules that you write will be written in [Rego](https://www.openpolicyagent.org/docs/latest/#rego) and can be written locally either in your IDE of choice or using the online [rego playground](https://play.openpolicyagent.org/)

 Rules can be written for any configuration format that Snyk IaC supports, currently on the CLI this is